-39 Supermarket Buys That Are a Waste of Money
+39 Supermarket Buys That Are Wastes of Money

 You'll always pay more for the precut version of a vegetable or fruit than the raw version.
 Save yourself the money and do the dicing yourself.

-Meat is already pricier than ever thanks to the closure and/or slowing down of major processing facilities amid the pandemic.
+Meat is already pricier than ever.
 By purchasing it precut, you're paying even more for the sheer convenience.
 If you must sate your carnivorous urge, do the cutting yourself.

-Produce that's out of season tends to cost more since it's harder to come by.
+Produce that's out of season tends to cost more, since it's harder to come by.
 Instead, opt for in-season produce or, if you have to have it, the frozen version of the out-of-season fruit or vegetable you're craving.

-26. Preportioned Snack Bags
+Pre-Portioned Snack Bags

-Preportioned snack bags can be convenient for packing lunches or just keeping your portions in check, but you pay a premium price for the luxury.
+Pre-portioned snack bags can be convenient for packing lunches or just keeping your portions in check, but you pay a premium price for the luxury.
 You're better off buying the bigger bag and portioning it out into reusable snack bags.

 You'll pay more for canned beans than you would if you purchased them dry and soaked them yourself.
-Dry beans are also healthier as they typically don't contain sodium, whereas canned beans tend to be high in salt.
+Dry beans are also healthier, as they typically don't contain sodium, whereas canned beans tend to be high in salt.

 Flower bouquets sold at grocery stores are not always the freshest, so they can wilt faster than those purchased at a florist, Woman's Day reported.
 Plus, they are usually filled with lots of greenery to make them look like you're getting more flowers than you actually are for the price.